 Education plays a vital role in laying the foundation for a healthy and successful life.
 In fact, education can prevent the poor from being exploited, provide hope for the future and offer tools that allow individuals to act as advocates for economic change within a community!
 An educated population promotes a better educated nation and an improved social structure.

-According to UNESCO, 58 million children of primary school age are not in school.
-In addition, two-thirds of the 793 million functionally illiterate adults are women.
+According to UNESCO, 61 million children of primary school age are not in school.
+In addition, there are still 758 million illiterate adults worldwide, most of whom are women.
 Yet, a child whose mother can read is 50 percent more likely to live past age five.

 Early Childhood Education

 According to UNICEF, early childhood development is the key to a full and productive life for a child.
 In fact, in the first years of life, children establish the cognitive, emotional and social foundation upon which they can build their futures.
-Recognizing this importance, WHI is working with UNICEF, the Ministry of Education, and the Bombali District Council on an Early Childhood Development Pilot Project that will bring community-run early learning centers into 10 vulnerable communities during 2016.
+Recognizing this importance, WHI is working with UNICEF, the Ministry of Education, and the Bombali District Council on an Early Childhood Development Project that is implementing community-run early learning centers in 10 vulnerable communities.
 These ECD Centers are housed in refurbished community structures and provide free early learning activities for children under six, led by trained members of the local community.
 The project is also partnering with WHI's Mother Support Groups and community theater groups to educate mothers and fathers about healthy parenting behaviors that promote healthy child development.
+To date, over 75 percent of the ECD structures have been completed and are ready for use.
 By the end of the proposed 3-year project, WHI aims to have ECD programs available for vulnerable children in 44 communities in Sierra Leone.

 In Albania, we have an actively-running day care center for children of widows.
 Originally founded in 2008, this center has also expanded to offer after-school help and biblical education at another venue.
 Church partnerships from the United Kingdom have helped to sponsor this valuable project for nearly a decade.